JuniorDCoder/e-learning/README.md

 Proceed to localhost/e-learning to access the platform as a user To access the admin panel, proceed to localhost/e-learning/gotoep

-User the following credentials to login:
+Use the following credentials to login:
 email: foryoungjuniorngu@gmail.com
 password: 123456